13 min read

 6. Prophet Ibrahim's Unshakable Trust

-Share how young Ibrahim looked at the stars and moon and sun, realizing that the One who created all of this must be greater than all of it.
-Tell them about the time he broke the idols to show people they were powerless.
-And how when people threw him in a fire, Allah made the fire cool and safe for him.
-End with the ultimate test when Allah asked him to sacrifice his son, and how both Ibrahim and Ismail submitted, but Allah replaced Ismail with a ram.
+Share how young Ibrahim looked at the stars and the moon.
+He knew the One who created all of this must be greater than all of it.
+Tell them how he broke the idols to show people they were powerless.
+When people threw him in a fire, Allah made the fire cool and safe for him.
+End with the biggest test: when Allah asked him to sacrifice his son.
+Both Ibrahim and Ismail obeyed.
+But Allah replaced Ismail with a ram.

 💚 Why It Works

-Multiple powerful scenes that teach about thinking for yourself, bravery, and complete trust in Allah.
-Plus, it connects to Eid al-Adha which they celebrate!
+Many powerful scenes that teach about thinking for yourself, bravery, and full trust in Allah.
+Plus it connects to Eid al-Adha which they celebrate!

 For Older Children (Ages 8+)